rust-lang/rfcs/text/0000-returns-twice.md

 [summary]: #summary

-This RFC adds a new function attribute, `#[ffi_returns_twice]`, which indicates that an `extern` function can return multiple times.
+This RFC adds a new function attribute, `#[ffi_returns_twice]`, which indicates that an foreign function can return multiple times.

 # Motivation
 [motivation]: #motivation